srgantmoomoo/postman/README.md

 [![Discord](https://img.shields.io/discord/760964236779716648?color=79C1FF&label=discord&style=flat-square)](https://discord.gg/Jd8EmEuhb5)
 [![GitHub](https://img.shields.io/github/license/moomooooo/postman?color=79C1FF&style=flat-square)](https://github.com/moomooooo/postman/blob/master/LICENSE)

-postman is a [**Forge**](https://files.minecraftforge.net/net/minecraftforge/forge/) client that runs on [**Minecraft**](https://minecraft.net) 1.12.2, it is intended for use on servers which allow client-side modification. postman is coded in 100% java (very based programming language) and takes inpiration from many previous clients like osiris, kami, gamesense, and others. i intend for this project to be community driven and as open as possible, open access, open development, and open sourced.
+postman is a [**Minecraft**](https://minecraft.net) client intended for use on servers which allow client-side modification. postman is written in 100% java (very based programming language) for the latest version of [**Fabric**](https://fabricmc.net/). the current version of the client is heavily based off it's [***legacy***](https://github.com/srgantmoomoo/postman/legacy) version which was written for [**Forge**](https://files.minecraftforge.net/net/minecraftforge/forge/) 1.12.2. i intend for this project to be heavily community driven, open source, open access, open development, and available to all for free!
 <br>

 check out the [**postman website**](https://techale.github.io/postman-website/) by techale! <br>
 check out the [**postman archive**](https://github.com/moomooooo/postman-archive) for pre-github releases of postman.

-thank you,
+thank you :),

 -SrgantMooMoo